Endangered Species Act of 1973: Recovery and delistings are rare

 A widely used statistic supporting effectiveness of the Act is that 99 percent of listed species have not gone extinct.
 In 2012 the Center for Biological Diversity issued a report that surveyed a sample of 110 listed species and concluded that 90 percent of them were recovering "at the rate specified by their federal recovery plan."

+As of 2026, the Hawaiian monk seal is still listed as endangered under the ESA.

 Full recovery may thus be slow, but substantial progress is evidenced when a species is downlisted from endangered to threatened.
 For example, National Marine Fisheries Service lists eight species (or populations of a species) as among the most at risk of extinction in the near future.
 These animals are the Atlantic salmon; the Central California Coast coho salmon; the Cook Inlet beluga whale; the Hawaiian monk seal; the Pacific leatherback sea turtle; the Sacramento River winter-run chinook salmon; the southern resident population of killer whale; and the white abalone.
 Human activities are presented as the primary cause of extinction threats for all these species.
 While the two implementing agencies have a combined record of changing species status from threatened to endangered on nine occasions, the number of status improvements from endangered to threatened is greater.

 On the opposing side of the spectrum, a foundation associated with the Western Caucus of U.S. senators and representatives issued a 116-page report in 2023 that points to data and statements made by the U.S. Fish and Wildlife Service during the past half-century that can be interpreted as disputing proclamations of success.
 Specifically, statements of numbers of species "recovered" do not distinguish between those delisted owing to actual improvement in populations versus those for which the original population numbers were later found to have been greatly underestimated.
 Had the science been more in line with reality at the start, this report claims 36 of the 62 species reported by the agency as officially recovered would not have achieved listing at the outset.

 The Northern flying squirrel entails 25 subspecies in North America.

 Delisting in 2008 of the Virginia northern flying squirrel is one of the examples officially counted as a "recovery."
 However, the basis for delisting proved to be a combination of a wrongly inferred subspecies taxonomic status and a faulty initial population count that neglected to search for the animal across the border into West Virginia.